mattrussi/gitlab-com-runbooks/incidents/production_change_locks.md

 ### Who to consult

-1. Check with the release managers to confirm the state of the monthly release or any security releases.
+1. Check with the @release-managers in the #releases Slack channel to confirm the state of the monthly release or any security releases.
 2. Check with security if there are any imminent security patches that release managers may not be notified of yet.
-3. Check with the IM Coordinator and the EOC Coordinator to see if there are any concerns.
+3. Check with @incident-managers and @sre-oncall in the Slack #production channel to see if there are any concerns.

 ### Steps to put the PCL in place